Cellular Frequency Basics

 Verizon’s original LTE network is deployed on LTE Band 13.

-There are two channels that make up Band 13 - a download channel broadcast from the cell tower on 746 MHz to 756 MHz, and an upload channel broadcast back using 777 MHz to 787 MHz.
+There are two channels that makeup Band 13 - a download channel broadcast from the cell tower on 746 MHz to 756 MHz, and an upload channel broadcast back using 777 MHz to 787 MHz.

 Each channel thus has 10 MHz of bandwidth - limiting Verizon's potential peak speeds compared to carriers with wider 20 MHz channels, a trade-off against the great range that this band offers.